ilius/roadmap/README.md

     - Save/load as dict (currently it's list)

 - Script to migrate from `~/.starcal3` to `~/.starcal4`

+  - Export all event groups, accounts and trash to JSON file, then import them to starcal4

 - Rename `pixmaps` directory to `images`